 That’s got to be it right?

-￼Back on our hell bus, with new bits of our bums going numb, we stopped on the side of the motorway to pick up two new passengers.
-They crammed in at the front.￼
+Back on our hell bus from Vientiane to Hanoi, with new bits of our bums going numb, we stopped on the side of the motorway to pick up two new passengers.
+They crammed in at the front.

 About an hour later, we stopped again.
-Now, it’s very normal for people to wear face masks in Southeast Asia to prevent them from the pollution, especially in Vietnam where everyone’s on a motorbike.
-However, this new guy was wearing a scary black version and he looked genuinely like a film villain.
+Now, it’s very normal for people to wear face masks in Southeast Asia to protect them from the pollution, especially in Vietnam where everyone’s on a motorbike.
+However, this new guy is wearing a scary black version and he looks genuinely like a film villain.

 Hanoi At Last